Writing Personal Statements: Crafting Your Professional Identity

 The personal statement is written for admission to graduate and professional programs at academic institutions like UBC.
 But what does personal mean in an academic context?
 How do writers construct an appropriate professional identity?
 Research shows that personal statements must reflect the values of the profession, and that the personal self you construct in the statement must be a relevant self.
 That is, relevant to the chosen profession or discipline.

-Location: IKBLC, Level 3, Dodson Room
+Location: IKBLC, Level 3, Dodson Room and on Zoom.
+Registrants receive the Zoom link 1 day prior.

 The Centre for Writing and Scholarly Communication does not record workshops or share workshop slides.